-Stocking up on seafood is not just a smart idea for meal planning, but it’s also a great way of making sure you have healthy protein on hand anytime.
+Stocking up on seafood is not just a smart idea for meal planning but also a great way of ensuring you have healthy protein on hand anytime.

 We receive a lot of questions about how to freeze fish and what is the best way to thaw seafood safely, so we’ve put together this handy guide to seafood freezing and thawing.
 The short answer is yes, you can easily freeze and thaw most seafood, so go ahead and order your favorite fish from FultonFishMarket.com and enjoy healthy, delicious meals anytime.